squidfunk/mkdocs-material/docs/tutorials/blogs/basic.md

 (Otherwise, you would need to inspect the page headers or trace back from the output to the files to figure out which posts are drafts.)

-!!! example "Drafts using the Meta plugin <!-- md:sponsors -->"
+!!! example "Drafts using the Meta plugin"

     You first need to activate the plugin in your `mkdocs.yaml`: